tofti/python-kmeans/README.md

 ![results](results/iris.gif "Iris Example")

 # Description
 k-means attempts to identify a user specified k(<N) number of clusters from a set of N d-dimensional real valued vectors.
 In lay terms, it attempts to group together similar data points in to a specified number of groups.
 More specifically the algorithm attempts to minimize the sum of squared distances from a cluster center, to the cluster members.
-The algorithm proceeds in three phases:
+The canonical algorithm proceeds in three phases:

-1. Initialise k clusters;
+1. Initialise k random centroids (cluster centers);
 2. assign data points to nearest cluster according to distance metric (typically Euclidean distance);
 3. update the centroids to the mean of the members of the cluster;
 4. repeat steps 2 & 3 until the assignments from step 2 do not change.

 The output of the algorithm is a cluster assignment for each data point, and a final level of "distortion".
 The algorithm does not produce a provably optimal solution, and initial cluster centers may cause the algorithm to get stuck in a locally optimum solution that is clearly sub-optimal ([see the basic 2d example](#basic-synthetic-2d-data) in the [Results](#results) section).

 Much research has focused on:
 + selecting initial cluster centers, see [K-Means++]((https://en.wikipedia.org/wiki/K-means%2B%2B)) and the comparative review of initialization methods in the [Resources](#resources) section;
 + and distance metrics, i.e. using measures other than Euclidean see [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.403.4030&rep=rep1&type=pdf).

+## K-Means++
+This implementation of k-means includes an implementation of the k-means++ centroid initialization algorithm.
+Rather than initialize random centroids in step 1 (see above), k-means++ probabilistically spreads out the initial centroids to avoid poor initial configuration:

+1. Choose first centroid randomly.
+2. For each data point x, compute the distance d(x), from x to the nearest centroid  that has already been chosen.
+3. Select a data point to be the next centroid using a weighted probability probability proportional to d(x)2.

+This technique gives favor to data points which are not near another initial clusters.
+This technique is reminiscent of [roulette wheel (or fitness proportionate) selection](https://en.wikipedia.org/wiki/Fitness_proportionate_selection) often used in genetic algorithms.

 # Resources

 ## Basic Algorithm